tysonjens/Notes/README.md

 Adding a math equations:
 * [Go to CodeCogs](http://latex.codecogs.com/eqneditor/editor.php)
-* Make mathematics
+* Write your math equation
 * Change dpi to 300 and set background to white
 * download as png and save to images folder
 * use pipe code to reference in markdown.